BYU-Hydroinformatics/pywaterml/docs/index.rst

 WOF Available methods:

 1) GetSites(): Get all the sites from a endpoint that complies to the SOAP protocol.
 The GetSites() method is similar to the GetSites() WaterML method.

 2) GetSitesByBoxObject(): Get all the sites from a bounding box from a endpoint that complies to the SOAP protocol.
 The GetSitesByBoxObject() method is similar to the GetSitesByBoxObject() WaterML method.

 3) GetVariables(): Get all the variables from a endpoint that complies to the SOAP protocol.
-GetVariables() method is similar to the GetVariables() WaterML method
+GetVariables() method is similar to the GetVariables() WaterML method.

 4) GetSiteInfo(): Get the information of a given site.
 GetSiteInfo() method is similar to the GetSiteInfo() WaterML method.

 5) GetValues(): Get the specific values for an specific variable in a site.
 GetValues() method is similar to the GetValues() WaterML method.

 6) AvailableServices(): Get the WOF web services that are available from a WOF service containing a HIS catalog.

 7) GetWaterOneFlowServiceInfo(): Get all registered data services from a given WOF Web service containing a HIS catalog.
 GetWaterOneFlowServiceInfo can be regarded as a special case of GetServicesInBox2, as the former requests the returns for the global area.